RajatSharma48/kops-task/README.md

 ## 3. Cluster Creation
 #### Note:
     1. You can use environment variables for the arguements that want to add in your cluster.
+    Like export NAME=xyz.com so that you could use them directly by $NAME.
+    And same goes for state, export KOPS_STATE_STORE=s3://<output-you-got-from-s3api>
     2. You can choose your nodes sizes, zones, networking,etc.
     3. Try to use the same name as of your DNS name.